Best ways to do intermittent fasting

 People with mental health conditions can find that their symptoms worsen when they aren’t eating properly, and skipping meals can make symptoms worse.

 Elderly people may need to eat more often because they have less muscle mass and a slower metabolism than younger people.
-This means they need fewer calories than younger people do to maintain a healthy body weight and activity level.
+This means they need fewer calories than younger people do to maintain healthy body weight and activity level.

 Is intermittent fasting safe?